International Women in Engineering Day 2023

 A: “It’s hard to transition from the military into civilian life but being an explosives engineer meant I was able to put the qualifications I’d gained in the military to use.
 It’s also a gentler transition, as you are still working with like-minded people and others who are ex-military.”

-International women in engineering day
+Why International Women in Engineering day matters

-Keep up to date with Brimstone UXO by following us on Facebook, Instagram, Twitter, LinkedIn and YouTube.
+To keep up with Brimstone UXO and learn more about our team, services, and industry insights, follow us on Facebook, Instagram, Twitter, LinkedIn and YouTube.